 January through March, when there’s a 50 to 75 percent chance of rain every day (though there’s a higher chance in January and February than in March).
 Mornings can still be sunny, but clouds build by afternoon with light to moderate rain and the occasional heavy shower between 2 and 6 p.m.
 It’s still a perfectly fine time of year for a hotel-based soft-adventure kind of vacation, but if you’re planning an active hiking trip, I suggest avoiding January through March.

-Not planning soon enough for the Inca Trail trek.
+Not planning soon enough for the four-day Inca Trail trek or the one-day Inca Trail hike from Km104.
 Permits generally sell out four to five months in advance.
-Access to any part of the Inca Trail is closed in February for maintenance and preservation efforts.
+Access to any part of the Inca Trail system is closed in February for maintenance and preservation efforts.

 Ride the first shuttle at 5:30 a.m. to the Machu Picchu citadel.
 Find a high perch by the watchman’s hut just as the rising sun begins to burn off the mist to reveal the ancient ruins.
 You’ll have very few visitors in your shot; maybe just a lone llama grazing the terraces.

 The Andes around Machu Picchu are known for high-quality alpaca wool products such as gloves, hats, sweaters, shawls, and vests.
 You’ll find plenty to choose from at the Awana Kancha textile center on the road from Cusco to Pisac in the Sacred Valley.
-Also in Cusco, Kuna and Alpaca’s Best have similarly high-quality wares.
-Elsewhere, make sure you’re buying 100 percent alpaca wool—the finest items are made from baby alpaca, which is the first wool taken from the alpacas, not a substitute made from combinations of rougher llama wool or synthetic fibers.
-The finest wool is found in boutiques in Cusco, Pisac, and Lima at higher prices than the street markets, which have inferior products that sometimes blend alpaca and llama.
+Also in Cusco, Kuna, Sol Alpaca, and Alpaca’s Best have similarly high-quality wares.
+Elsewhere, make sure you’re buying 100 percent alpaca wool—the finest items are made from baby alpaca, which is the first wool taken from the alpacas—not a substitute made from combinations of rougher llama wool or synthetic fibers.
+The premium wool is found in boutiques in Cusco, Arequipa, and Lima at higher prices than the street markets, which have inferior products that sometimes blend alpaca and llama.